 We decided to use a skylight 2 feet bigger than our opening to reduce inside finish work.
 We create a 2″ x 6″ frame and fasten it to the roof.
 We installed some shingles between frame and roof to reduce a sag in the roof.
 We install new underlayment and shingles using new sheet metal top and bottom flashings and step flashings woven between roof shingles.

+Frame secured to roof.
 Inside view of new skylight.